icaroMelo1/icaroMelo1/README.md

 - 👋 Hi, I’m @icaroMelo1
 - 👀 I’m interested in new opportunities
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javasScript
-- 📫 How to reach me exemployt@gmail.com or @icarusdm in instagram
+- 📫 How to reach me: exemployt@gmail.com or @icarusdm in instagram

 <!---
 icaroMelo1/icaroMelo1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.